sprollucy/Sweatbot-Beta/README.md

 -Some bitbot cloned features
 -A trader reset timer that tracks when items are restocked for the real sweats
 -Twitch chat incorporation
--Twitch Bits for commands(not fully working)
+-Twitch Bits for commands
 -Easy to use UI(WIP)
 -Fun and easy commands(WIP)
--Customizable cooldowns for commands
--Togglable commands to pick what commands you want(incomplete)
+-Togglable commands to pick what commands you want

 ## Upcoming Features(Not promised)
 -Bot moderation